Project Huancayo & Project La Merced

 - Health screenings in rural communities

-- Nutrition Program in rural community of Aco
+- Nutrition Program in the rural community of Aco

-- Work with government program to support and empower vulnerable women
+- Program to support and empower vulnerable women

 All volunteers have the opportunity to immerse themselves in both the clinical and health education aspects of operations on-site, and activities can range from participating in a local health fair, observing in a hospital or rural clinic, to leading health education sessions.